-Specializing in mold growth removal, remediation and clean up.
+Specializing in mold growth removal, remediation and clean-up.

 Most of the time, only certain areas of the house or building are affected.
 It is important for MVP to identify the problem areas, remove the elements that are affected and dispose of them in a safe and proper manner.
-Hopefully we can solve the problem without having to do major work, but if needed, our experts use the utmost care and caution, adhering to strict industry standards, when demolition and removal is required.
+Hopefully, we can solve the problem without having to do major work, but if needed, our experts use the utmost care and caution, adhering to strict industry standards, when demolition and removal are required.

 Once the affected areas have been removed, MVP does a rough clean in the contaminated area and a thorough (micro) clean on any portions of the structure necessary once the contained area has been removed.